Verify Your Email

 Error Responses

-If an error occurs, the API returns a JSON response with an
+If an error occurs, the API returns a JSON response with standardized error codes:

 {